Seven (1995 film): Box office

 Seven also performed well in areas outside the U.S. and Canada, receiving positive audience reactions and successful debuts in Australia ($1.8 million), South Korea ($808,009), Seoul ($961,538), New Zealand, and the Netherlands.
 The film grossed a further $227.2 million from these markets.

-In total, Seven grossed an estimated worldwide total of $327.3 million, (Note: The 1995 theatrical box office gross of $327.3 million is equivalent to $ in .)
+In total, Seven grossed a worldwide total of $327.3 million, (Note: The 1995 theatrical box office gross of $327.3 million is equivalent to $ in .)
 This made it the seventh-highest-grossing film of the year.
 Seven was an unexpected hit, becoming one of the most successful and profitable films of 1995.
 Literary critic John Kenneth Muir said that many horror films released in 1995 had failed at the box office despite their association with prominent genre directors like Wes Craven and John Carpenter.
-Muir credited Sevens breakout success to its hybridization of horror, police procedural, and urban noir aesthetic, as well as describing instead of showing much of the violent imagery, leaving it to the audience's imaginations.
+Muir credited Sevens breakout success to its hybridization of horror, police procedural, and urban noir aesthetics, as well as describing, instead of showing, much of the violent imagery, leaving it to the audience's imagination.
+Seven received a theatrical re-release in 2025, grossing an additional $2.6 million worldwide, and raising its total gross to $329.8 million.